New York State Department of Environmental Conservation

 The New York State Department of Environmental Conservation (informally referred to as NYSDEC, DEC, EnCon or NYSENCON) is a department of New York state government.
 The department guides and regulates the conservation, improvement, and protection of New York's natural resources; manages Forest Preserve lands in the Adirondack and Catskill parks, state forest lands, and wildlife management areas; regulates sport fishing, hunting and trapping; and enforces the state's environmental laws and regulations.
 Its regulations are compiled in Title 6 of the New York Codes, Rules and Regulations.
-It was founded in 1970, replacing the Conservation Department. and is headed by Basil Seggos.
+It was founded in 1970, replacing the Conservation Department, and is headed by Amanda Lefton.

-NYS DEC had an annual budget of about $1,430 million for FY 2017, and employs roughly 3,000 people across New York State.
+NYS DEC had an annual budget of about $2,588 million for FY 2024, and employs roughly 3,000 people across New York State.
 It manages over 4 e6acre of protected state-owned land and another 910000 acre of privately owned land on which it holds conservation easements.
 The department's activities go beyond land management and environmental enforcement to include the publication of a magazine and a state bird atlas, and the operation of 52 campgrounds in the Adirondack and Catskill Parks.